PytLab/MPIWrapper/README.md

 # MPIWrapper
-MPIWrapper is library wrapping some common interfaces of MPI standard and provids convenient interfaces that can be called in C++ and Python.
+*MPIWrapper* is a library wrapping some common interfaces of MPI standard and provides convenient interfaces that can be called in C++ and Python.